LCSW: Job Description & Requirements

 Clinical social work often takes place in residential facilities, hospitals, offices, and clients' homes.
 In addition to a 40-hour work week, social workers may find it necessary to work some evenings and weekends to meet with clients.
 In some settings, social workers may find that heavy caseloads and understaffing add to work-related pressures.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment of social workers in general was expected to increase 25% in the period from 2010-2020 (www.bls.gov).
-However, those interested in medical or public health social work were expected to see the greatest employment increase, with a growth rate of 34%.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of social workers in general was expected to increase 19% in the period from 2012-2022 (www.bls.gov).
+However, those interested in healthcare-related social work were expected to see the greatest employment increase, with a growth rate of 27%.

 The BLS found that salaries earned by social workers varied, depending on their specialty field.
-In May 2012, child, family, and school social workers earned a median annual salary of $41,530; mental health and substance abuse social workers earned a median of $39,980; and healthcare social workers earned a median of $49,830.
-All other types of social workers earned median salaries estimated as $54,560 a year by the BLS in May 2012.
+In May 2013, child, family and school social workers earned an average annual salary of $46,060; specifically, healthcare social workers earned an average of $52,520.

 Requirements for Becoming a Licensed Clinical Social Worker